 A balanced scorecard is an effective management system that helps organizations better accomplish their goals.
 This is done by improving their communication with employees about what is being accomplished, aligning their day-to-day work with the main strategy, effectively prioritizing projects, and using accurate measurement tools to help monitor the progress being made toward the main goals.
 When done correctly, this system can dramatically improve how organized a company can be.
-The benefits of this are discussed in our free organization guide.

 The balanced scorecard management system can be used effectively in just about any type of business, but it is especially common in manufacturing, warehouses, and construction sites.
 It has been effective for non-profits, government agencies, and a variety of other industries.

-Balanced Scorecard - Linking the Big Picture with the Operational Elements
+Linking the Big Picture with the Operational Elements

 In practice, the balanced scorecard system helps link the big picture ideas with the frontline operational elements.
 This has been shown to improve efficiency and allow facilities to increase productivity and accomplish the most important goals as quickly as possible.

 Using this system, the high-level aspects of a company are things such as:

 - Mission Statement - This is the overall purpose of a company.
 It can also be broken down to a facility level for multi-location companies.

 - Company Vision - This is the long-term goals for the company's future.

 - Core Values - Core values are an essential component of most businesses and are used to identify the company's important beliefs.